engooyen/majel/README.md

 `!babble` - Generate a random techno babble phrase and DMs the user.

+`!medbabble` - Generate a random medical babble phrase and DMs the user.

 ![Generate a random support character](https://i.imgur.com/66gHBEU.png "Generate a random support character")

 `!support` - Generate a random support character.